domain7/wp-theme_boilerplate/README.md

 * Rename sitename.php file to the same name as your theme.
 * Open sitename.php file and replace all instances of `SITE NAME` and `sitename` with the same name as your theme.
 * In wordpress admin, go to plugins, and activate the plugin.

+## Login screen

+`includes/login_page.php` has been added to customize the login.
+A logo is assumed in `images/sprites/common-1x/logo.png` since this is our SASS structure.
+This can be customized, and a template for adding more custom login css/js in also in `login_page.php`.

 ## Extra - Install plugins like a boss with WP CLI